 Amplifying Dreams

-These dreams exaggerate particular life situations or attitudes, bringing them to the forefront of your consciousness.
-For example, a shy person may dream of becoming invisible.
+These dreams have a penchant for exaggeration, spotlighting particular life situations or attitudes in an intensified manner to bring them to the forefront of the dreamer's consciousness.
+For instance, an extremely shy individual might dream of becoming invisible.

 -